egliloris/movie-center-x/README.md

 ### Final - Actors

-Repeat the same for actors but be aware, nothing has been done yet.
+Repeat the same for actors but be aware, nothing has been done yet! 🤷‍♂️

 Here is a small checklist which might help you on your way: